-So no matter whether stress hormones are good or bad, sustained stress does cause physiological consequences that we have to work at reversing.
+No matter whether stress hormones are good or bad, chronic stress does cause physiological consequences that we have to work at reversing.
 The good news is we can reverse it all by doing the right work.

-Being positive, passively working at eliminating the body’s hyperstimulated state, identifying and addressing the underlying factors associated with problematic anxiety and the stress they cause, and giving the body ample time will resolve all of the negative effects of hyperstimulation.
-If you are dealing with anxiety symptoms, eliminating the body’s overly stressed state will eliminate anxiety symptoms.
+Being positive, reducing stress, working at eliminating hyperstimulation, identifying and successfully addressing the underlying factors that drive problematic anxiety, and giving the body ample time to recover will resolve all of the negative effects of hyperstimulation.

 We also know having a positive attitude is beneficial to not only the recovery process but life itself.